 First, a little background on access types, to supplement what we said earlier.

 By default, the implementation chooses a standard storage pool for each

-new) for a given access-to-object type comes from the associated
+new) for such a type comes from the associated pool.

 Several access types can share the same pool.
 By default, the